 Holy cow.
 If you want to read some droll Internet commentary, scroll down to the Reasonable Discussion section of any given film review on The A.V.
 Club, such as for the anti-abortion film October Baby.
 Each one another Oscar Wilde. 😛

-Speaking of Chinese restaurants, we haven’t had Chinese food since last spring’s outing to that nasty downtown place.
-This time we stuck to the tasty and reliable take-out joint nearby.
+Speaking of Chinese restaurants, we ordered Chinese for the first time since last spring’s outing to that nasty downtown place.

-After hearing some of last weekend’s “This American Life” I was thinking that I’d like to hear Mike Daisey review local Chinese restaurants.
+I was thinking that I’d like to hear Mike Daisy review local Chinese restaurants.

 I wonder if I can just buy the orange cheese dust that comes on Cheetos and use it as a condiment.

 You may know that gay marriage is legal here in Iowa.
 You may also know that some would like to reverse that legality.

 It is not easy to come up with a team name for Long Island.

 We saw this dog have a relaxing Sunday while his master fished nearby.

 I saw the tree outside the window is growing its leaves.